The Council recognises the key importance of safeguarding vulnerable individuals/groups and of raising awareness.

 The overall aims of the Modern Slavery Act 2015 are to pursue organised criminals and opportunistic individuals behind the modern-day slave trade and to prevent people from engaging in modern slavery crime.
 Other aims are to protect vulnerable people by raising awareness and protecting them from becoming victims and to be better prepared for when these crimes do take place and reduce the harm they cause.

 Modern Slavery is estimated to be one of the world's most profitable criminal activities.
-A 2014 assessment conducted by the Home Office estimated that there were between 10,000 and 13,000 victims in the UK.
+Visit the GOV.UK website for information about a 2014 assessment conducted by the Home Office which estimated that there were between 10,000 and 13,000 victims in the UK.
 Sexual exploitation is the most common form of modern slavery currently reported by potential victims in the UK, followed by labour exploitation, forced criminal exploitation and domestic servitude

 Legal duty for councils